Blog hero image

 • Hertz discount up to 15% and access to the Cornèrcard Emotions benefit world

-• Mobile Payment (Apple, Google, Samsung Pay)
+• Mobile payment (Apple, Google, Samsung Pay)

 • Up to 3 free supplementary cards